OSGeo/OSGeoLive-doc/overview/pgrouting_overview.rst

   Don't mention licence or open source in this section.
   Target audience is a GIS practitioner or student who is new to Open Source.

-pgRouting is an extension of `PostGIS <postgis_overview.html>`_ and adds routing functionality to `PostGIS <postgis_overview.html>`_/`PostgreSQL <http://www.postgresql.org>`_.
+pgRouting extends the `PostGIS <postgis_overview.html>`_/`PostgreSQL <http://www.postgresql.org>`_ geospatial database to provide geospatial routing functionality.

 Advantages of the database routing approach are:

-* Accessible by multiple clients through JDBC, ODBC, or directly using Pl/pgSQL.
+* Data and attributes can be modified by many clients, like `Quantum GIS <qgis_overview.html>`_ and `uDig <udig_overview.html>`_ through JDBC, ODBC, or directly using Pl/pgSQL.
 The clients can either be PCs or mobile devices.
-* Uses PostGIS for its geographic data format, which in turn uses OGC's data format Well Konwn Text (WKT) and Well Known Binary (WKB).
-* Open Source software like `Quantum GIS <qgis_overview.html>`_ and uDig can modify the data/attributes,
 * Data changes can be reflected instantaneously through the routing engine.
 There is no need for precalculation.
 * The "cost" parameter can be dynamically calculated through SQL and its value can come from multiple fields or tables.